GRIFFINCollaboration/griffin-dashboard/xTags/detectors/README.md

   - `<host>:<port>/<route>?jsonp=parseThreshold`, a JSONP post of threshold data (spec below), wrapped in the `parseThreshold` function.
   - `<host>:<port>/<route>?jsonp=parseRate`, a JSONP post of rate data (spec below), wrapped in the `parseRate` function.
   - `<ODB host>:<port>/?cmd=jcopy&odb0=Equipment/&encoding=json-p-nokeys&callback=fetchODBEquipment`, a JSONP packing of this experiment's `/Equipment` directory, wrapped in the `fetchODBEquipment` function (spec below).
+ - Declare `this.viewNames[]`, and array of strings naming each view you want for this detector; a single view detector like the TIP wall only needs one view, while TIGRESS and GRIFFIN use 17 views - one for each clover plus a summary.
- - Run `initializeSingleViewDetector()`, a function that factors out all the generic detector setup steps, spec below.
+ - Run `initializeDetector()`, a function that factors out all the generic detector setup steps, spec below.
  - Declare detector specific drawing parameters and other member variables
  - Set up the Kinetic.js visualization of the detector by calling `this.instantiateCells()` and `this.generateColorScale()` (details below).

-###initializeSingleViewDetector()
+###initializeDetector()
-`initializeSingleViewDetector(name, channels, title, URLs)` is declared in `detectorHelpers.js` and factors out the generic steps of setting up a detector with a single layer of visualization.
+`initializeDetector(name, channels, title, URLs)` is declared in `detectorHelpers.js` and factors out the generic steps of setting up a detector with a single layer of visualization.
 Its arguments are as follows:
  - `<name>` (string) - a tag name for this detector, intended for use as a key prefix or other identifying purposes.
  - `<channels>` (array of strings) - the same `channels` array described above.
  - `<title>` (string) - the title to be displayed in the header at the top of the detector visualization